 • You rock whilst you’re sitting

 • You feel a desire to lash out verbally or physically

 Anger management counselling online or face to face is designed to reduce or eliminate the feelings of anger by exploring and identifying the underlying issues and what triggers your outbursts, raising your awareness and your ability to look at situations from a different perspective:

 • Identify when your anger issue first started

 • Change the way you react

-• Identify the best skill for you to handle anger and how to keep calm when you feel anger surging
+• Identify the best skill for you to handle your feelings and how to keep calm when you feel anger surging

 • Teach you how to have your needs met in a healthy way

-• Teach you how to transform your unhealthy anger into a healthy anger to motivate you and move you forward
+• Teach you how to transform your unhealthy expression of feelings into a healthier expression of anger, to motivate you and move you forward

-• Teach you how to communicate effectively to defuse your anger and resolve any conflicts
+• Teach you how to communicate effectively to defuse your feeling and resolve any conflicts